-In addition to writing queries from scratch, the operations team can also take advantage of predefined queries in Azure Logs that answer common questions related to the health, availability, usage, and performance of their resources.
+In addition to writing queries from scratch, the operations team can also take advantage of predefined queries in Azure Logs that answer common questions related to their resources' health, availability, usage, and performance.

 Use the Time Range parameter in the command bar to set a custom range.
 Select the month, year, and day to a range from January to today.
 You can set and apply a custom time to any query.

-In the dropdown list, select Category, and then select IT & Management Tools.
+Select Category in the drop-down list, and then select IT & Management Tools.

 In the search box, enter Distinct missing updates cross computers.
 Select the query in the left pane, then select Run.
 The Logs pane reappears, with the query returning a list of Windows updates missing from virtual machines that are sending logs to the workspace.